 Iran Travel Itinerary: 2 Weeks from North to South

-Tehran is the capital of Iran with about 8.6 Million habitants.
+Tehran is the capital of Iran with about 8.6 million inhabitants.
 It’s a huge city with a developed metro network that covers the whole city.
-In the Nothern part, you find the wealthy residential areas with high-end restaurants and boutiques whereas the South tends to be more the historic part of the city.
+In the Northern part, you find the wealthy residential areas with high-end restaurants and boutiques, whereas the South tends to be a more historic part of the city.

-From the airport, I recommend you take a taxi which probably will cost around 10 US Dollars/Euros.
-There is also a train or metro that goes into town.
+From the airport, I recommend taking a taxi, which will probably cost around 10 US Dollars/Euros.
+There is also a train and metro that go into town.
 It’s not the fastest and you might need to change it a few times.
 However, it’s the cheapest option for a ticket price of 165.000 IRR.

 If you have some extra time, I’d spend a good 3-4 days in the city to really find some hidden gems!